danielspofford/tefm/content/articles/when-to-use-elixir.md

 ## Use cases

-The use cases Elixir works for can most succinctly be described by the following two points; Elixir is perfect for systems that:
+Elixir is perfect for systems that:

 - are not CPU bound by an inherently sequential task